Great Slave Auction

-The Great Slave Auction (also called the Weeping Time) was an auction of enslaved Africans held at Ten Broeck Race Course, near Savannah, Georgia, United States, on March 2 and 3, 1859.
+The Great Slave Auction (also called the Weeping Time) was an auction of enslaved Americans of African descent held at Ten Broeck Race Course, near Savannah, Georgia, United States, on March 2 and 3, 1859.
 Slaveholder and absentee plantation owner Pierce Mease Butler authorized the sale of approximately 436 men, women, children, and infants to be sold over the course of two days.
 The sale's proceeds went to satisfy Butler's significant debt, much from gambling.
-The auction was the largest single sale of slaves in U.S. history.
+The auction was considered the largest single sale of slaves in U.S. history until the 2022 discovery of an even larger auction of over 600 slaves in Charleston, South Carolina.

 Background

 The Butlers of South Carolina and Philadelphia were owners of slave plantations located on Butler Island (Butler Island Plantation) and St. Simons Island, just south of Darien, Georgia.
-The patriarch of the family, Major Pierce Butler, owned hundreds of slaves who labored over rice and cotton crops, thus amassing for him the family's wealth.
+The patriarch of the family, Major Pierce Butler (1744–1822), owned hundreds of slaves who labored over rice and cotton crops, thus amassing for him the family's wealth.
 Butler was among the wealthiest and most powerful enslavers in the United States.
 Major Pearce was estranged from his son, so upon his death he left his estate to his two grandsons, Pierce Mease Butler and John A. Mease Butler.

 Pierce Mease Butler frequently engaged in risky business speculation, resulting in financial loss in the Panic of 1857.
 His extravagant spending deepened his debt.
 Butler had also accrued a considerable amount of gambling debt over the years.
 To satisfy his financial obligations, Butler's estate was transferred to trustees.
 At first, the trustees sold Butler's Philadelphia mansion for $30,000; they sold other property, but the proceeds were insufficient to satisfy Butler's creditors.
 The only commodities of value that remained were the slaves he owned on his Georgia plantations.